igin/circleci-push-warning/README.md

 <img src="./logo.png" height="100px" alt="Push Warning Logo" />

+## CircleCI Push Warning

+In a trunk based development environment without branches you want to make sure that you don't push on a breaking build.
+This avoids having to dig for the breaking changes back through history.
+Keeping on top of the current build status can be difficult.
+Thats why this project automates that and gives you a warning before you push on a breaking build or a build that is in progress.
+Thats all.gst

 ## Usage

 To install this hook download the main script, move it to .git/hooks/pre-push and make it executable: